Improvement of non-integrated defect relation for meromorphic maps from K\"{a}hler manifolds: Introduction and Main result

 where $L=\left[e^{n+2}\left(d(N+n-1)(n+1)^2 I(\epsilon^{-1})\right)^n\right].$

-In the above three results, the right hand side of the inequalities not depend on the number $q$ of hypersurfaces.
-However, they can not be applied to the case of degenerate mappings, i.e., the mapping is into a projective variety of $\P^n(\C)$.
+In the above three results, the right hand side of the inequalities do not depend on the number $q$ of hypersurfaces.
+However, they can not be applied to the case of degenerate mappings, i.e., the case where the image of the mappings are contained in projective subvarieties of $\P^n(\C)$.

-In another direction, by using the Nochka's weighs for hypersurfaces contructed by the first author and D. P. An in \cite{QA}, D. D. Thai-S. D. Quang \cite{TQ} and W. Chen-Q. Han \cite{CH} initially considered the case where the meromorphic mapping $f$ from $M$ into a $k$-dimension subvariety $V\subset\P^n(\C)$ and independently obtained:
+In another direction, by using the Nochka's weighs for hypersurfaces constructed by the second author and D. P. An in \cite{QA}, D. D. Thai-S. D. Quang \cite{TQ} and W. Chen-Q. Han \cite{CH} initially considered the case where the meromorphic mapping $f$ from $M$ into a $k$-dimension subvariety $V\subset\P^n(\C)$ and independently obtained:

-where $\mathcal Q$ is in $N$-subgeneral position with respect to $V$, the map $f$ is a asummed to be nondegenerate over $I_d(V)$ (i.e., there is no hypersurface $Q$ such that $f(M)\subset Q$ and $Q\not\supset V$) and $H_V(d)$ is the Hilbert function of $V$.
+where $\mathcal D$ is in $N$-subgeneral position with respect to $V$, the map $f$ is asummed to be nondegenerate over $I_d(V)$ (i.e., there is no non-trivial homogeneous polynomial $Q$ of degree $d$ which defines a hypersurface $D$ such that $f(M)\subset D$ and $D\not\supset V$) and $H_V(d)$ is the Hilbert function of $V$.
 In this result, the truncation level $H_V(d)$ is much smaller than that of the above three mentioned results.
-However, the first quantity $ \frac{(2 N-k+1) H_V(d)}{k+1}$ of the right hand side is much larger than as usual.
+However, the first quantity $ \frac{(2 N-k+1) H_V(d)}{k+1}$ of the right hand side is much larger than usual.

-Recently, by using the below bound of Chow weights of J. Evertse and R. Ferretti \cite{EF01,EF02}, S. D. Quang \textit{et all.} \cite{Q21,Q22a} considered the case of algebraically nondegenerate meromorphic mapping $f$ from $M$ into a $k$-dimension subvariety $V\subset\P^n(\C)$ and obtained the following:
+Recently, by using the estimate of Chow weights due to J. Evertse and R. Ferretti \cite{EF01,EF02}, S. D. Quang \textit{et all.} \cite{Q21,Q22a} considered the case of algebraically nondegenerate meromorphic mapping $f$ from $M$ into a $k$-dimension subvariety $V\subset\P^n(\C)$ and obtained the following: